Here's the best way to prepare for anal sex and how to safely enjoy it.

-Anal sex can be physically pleasurable, psychologically arousing, and also an emotional experience where you bond with your partner.
+Anal sex can be physically pleasurable, psychologically arousing, and an emotional experience allowing you to form a deeper bond with your partner.

-Here we’ve provided a comprehensive guide of how to prepare for anal sex so you can enjoy the experience to the fullest!
+Here we’ve provided a comprehensive guide on how to prepare for anal sex so you can enjoy the experience to the fullest!

 Any professionally manufactured lube is safe.
-However, if you plan on incorporating toys then you will want to stay away from silicone lubricants.
-Additionally, If you plan on using latex condoms, you'll want to avoid using any oil based lubricants.
+However, if you plan to incorporate toys, you will want to stay away from silicone lubricants.
+Additionally, If you plan on using latex condoms, you'll want to avoid using any oil-based lubricants.

 While not everyone is the same, yes, many cisgender do enjoy anal because it stimulates the A-Spot and the Skene's gland

-The primary risks associated with anal sex are STIs, anal fissure (here's why the lube and going slow are so important), and it could worsen existing hemorrhoids.
+The primary risks associated with anal sex are STIs and anal fissures, and it could worsen existing hemorrhoids.

 Anal sex is when you insert a penis (or a dildo or another sex toy) into an anus.